 If you live in Virginia, you may be eligible for instate tuition rates.
 If you are claiming entitlement to Virginia in-state tuition rates (pursuant to section 23-7.4, Code of Virginia), you must complete an In-State Tuition Application Form .
 Please include a copy of your Virginia drivers license.

-All students who enroll at the law school are required to sign and submit a form to certify that you have read the provisions of the George Mason University School of Law Honor Code, and that you agree to be bound by its provisions.
+All students who enroll at the law school are required to sign and submit a form to certify that you have read the provisions of the Antonin Scalia Law School at George Mason University Honor Code, and that you agree to be bound by its provisions.
 The honor code can be found on the page describing the Honor Code Pledge and Guidelines.

-Applicants who are confident that George Mason is the law school for them may wish to apply through our Early Decision Program (application deadline December 15, 2012).
+Applicants who are confident that Scalia Law is the law school for them may wish to apply through our Early Decision Program (application deadline January 15).

 If you are applying electronically via LSAC, you may complete the Early Decision Agreement and upload it as an attachment to your application.